gniharika04/Namaste-React/Chapter5/Theory.md

 Let's say we have two files- 1) index1.js 2) index2.js

-When ypu export with default keyword, then on importing, name could be anything, either any name or the name which you gave after default keyword.
+When you export with default keyword, then on importing, name could be anything, either any name or the name which you gave after default keyword.

 `default` export -
 //index1.js:
  const Test() => {